 What Might Attract a Bear to Your Tent

 Bears have an extraordinarily acute sense of smell and can detect a food source, by some estimates, up to twenty miles away.
-While food is the most obvious lure, some other items can also attract bears to your campsite: cosmetics, toiletries, garbage, cooking pots and utensils, fuel for stoves and lanterns, used sanitary towels and toilet paper, unopened canned food.
+While food is the most obvious lure, some other items can also attract bears to your campsite: cosmetics, toiletries, garbage, cooking pots and utensils, fuel for stoves and lanterns, used sanitary towels and toilet paper, and unopened canned food.

 In short, if it smells, there’s a chance of it enticing any bear that might be in the vicinity to pay your tent a visit…